-ERG 2024, Guide 128 (Isopentane)
+ERG 2024, Guide 128 (Pentanes)

-- >> CAUTION: Petroleum crude oil (UN1267) may contain TOXIC hydrogen sulphide gas. - >> Inhalation or contact with material may irritate or burn skin and eyes. - >> Fire may produce irritating, corrosive and/or toxic gases. - >> Vapors may cause dizziness or asphyxiation, especially when in closed or confined areas. - >> Runoff from fire control or dilution water may cause environmental contamination. - >> Behavior in Fire: Highly volatile liquid.
-Vapors may explode when mixed with air.
-(USCG, 1999)
+- >> CAUTION: Petroleum crude oil (UN1267) may contain TOXIC hydrogen sulphide gas. - >> Inhalation or contact with material may irritate or burn skin and eyes. - >> Fire may produce irritating, corrosive and/or toxic gases. - >> Vapors may cause dizziness or asphyxiation, especially when in closed or confined areas. - >> Runoff from fire control or dilution water may cause environmental contamination.

+Behavior in Fire: Containers may explode (USCG, 1999)

-ERG 2024, Guide 128 (Isopentane)
+ERG 2024, Guide 128 (Pentanes)

 - >> HIGHLY FLAMMABLE: Will be easily ignited by heat, sparks or flames. - >> Vapors may form explosive mixtures with air. - >> Vapors may travel to source of ignition and flash back. - >> Most vapors are heavier than air.
-They will spread along the ground and collect in low or confined areas (sewers, basements, tanks, etc.). - >> Vapor explosion hazard indoors, outdoors or in sewers. - >> Those substances designated with a (P) may polymerize explosively when heated or involved in a fire. - >> Runoff to sewer may create fire or explosion hazard. - >> Containers may explode when heated. - >> Many liquids will float on water. - >> Substance may be transported hot. - >> For hybrid vehicles, GUIDE 147 (lithium ion or sodium ion batteries) or GUIDE 138 (sodium batteries) should also be consulted. - >> If molten aluminum is involved, refer to GUIDE 169. - >> Extremely flammable.
+They will spread along the ground and collect in low or confined areas (sewers, basements, tanks, etc.). - >> Vapor explosion hazard indoors, outdoors or in sewers. - >> Those substances designated with a (P) may polymerize explosively when heated or involved in a fire. - >> Runoff to sewer may create fire or explosion hazard. - >> Containers may explode when heated. - >> Many liquids will float on water. - >> Substance may be transported hot. - >> For hybrid vehicles, GUIDE 147 (lithium ion or sodium ion batteries) or GUIDE 138 (sodium batteries) should also be consulted. - >> If molten aluminum is involved, refer to GUIDE 169. - >> Highly flammable.
 Heating will cause rise in pressure with risk of bursting.
 Vapour/air mixtures are explosive.